rockpat/dotfiles/README.md

 **Currently Supported Operating Systems:**
 - Linux: *Debian, Arch, Fedora, OpenSUSE, Voidlinux & all there derivatives.*
 - MacOS: *with BREW installed.*
-- BSD's: *Full support comming soon.
+- BSD's: *Full support coming soon.
 (Symlinks work, but packages need to be installed manually)*

 *Note: If you're running Gentoo or any other Linux Distribution with a differant package-manager & know the packages, feel free to contribute.*